nim-lang/assets/README.md

 This repo contains the Nim logo and other related graphical assets.
 In particular:

-* logo-crown ([PNG](https://github.com/nim-lang/assets/blob/master/Art/logo-crown.png)) - to be used on a light background.
+* logo-crown ([PNG](https://github.com/nim-lang/assets/blob/master/Art/logo-crown.png)) - to be used on either a light or dark background.
-* logo-on-black ([SVG](https://github.com/nim-lang/assets/blob/master/Art/logo-on-black.svg)) - to be used on a dark background.
+* logo-on-black ([SVG](https://github.com/nim-lang/assets/blob/master/Art/logo-on-black.svg)) - to be used on a dark background, add "nim" text.
+* legacy logos (https://github.com/nim-lang/assets/blob/master/Art/legacy) - where you can find old logo images.

 ## Licensing